Lifting No Recourse to Public Funds: How to Apply

 Once you receive ILR, the NRPF condition is permanently removed.
 You gain full access to public funds on the same basis as British citizens.
 This is one of the most significant benefits of ILR.

 If you are on the private life route, which typically includes NRPF, the 10-year path to ILR can be challenging financially.
+See our visa fees guide for cost planning.
 Applying for a change of conditions may be necessary during this period.
+For help with the process, see our DIY vs solicitor guide, Home Office contact guide, spouse visa guide, and Immigration Health Surcharge guide.

 Preparing a UK visa application?